Family Food Garden may collect a share of sales or other compensation from the links on this page.

 I started looking for a dehydrator because we love dehydrating kale chips.
 At first a cheaper dehydrator was fine, although there was one flaw which I will talk about soon.
 Soon we wanted to start dehydrating on a larger-scale to preserve food.
 We also loved some of the gluten-free raw wraps which need a large tray not small circle ones.

-When we heard that Excaliburs were the best food dehydrator, I wanted to know why.
-I will admit that we bought a second hand round Nesco, not one of the newer ones.
-However one thing that we noticed is that the top layers of our dehydrated food were hot and crispy, the bottom wasn’t as done.
+I will admit that we originally bought a second-hand Nesco, not one of the newer ones.
+However, one thing that we noticed with the Nesco food dehydrator is that the top layers of our dehydrated food were hot and crispy, but the bottom of the food wasn’t as dehydrated.
 I learned that the heating and fan air flow isn’t well distributed.
-That’s what make the Excalibur or even commercial dehydrators so great, even heat distribution.

 Our herbs would ALWAYS burn in the Nesco even on the lowest setting.